marksorel8/Sumsimmer/README.md

+## <span style="color:red">**Disclaimer.
+This model does not represent an agency policy position nor management decision, has not been endorsed any agency, and should not be interpreted as such.** </span>

 ## This is a reposotory for the development of a simulation model of harvest during the Columbia River summer Chinook managment period.

-## **This model does not represent any policy policy position nor managment decision of any agency, has not been endorsed by any agency, and should not be interpreted as such**

 The `data-raw` folder contains: